-The Matrix 4: Everything You Need to Know
+The Matrix Resurrections: Everything You Need to Know

-Last August, fans of THE MATRIX trilogy were surprised and thrilled to learn that a new installment in the franchise is on the way.
+Two years ago, fans of THE MATRIX trilogy were surprised and thrilled to learn that a new installment in the franchise is on the way.
 Not only is original trilogy director Lana Wachowski returning, but so are some of our favorite stars.
-That includes Keanu Reeves, of course, because what’s a MATRIX movie without Neo?
+That includes Keanu Reeves, of course, because what’s a MATRIX movie without Neo?!

-We’re incredibly excited for THE MATRIX 4, and we can’t wait to find out how the movie will continue the epic story that seemingly concluded with THE MATRIX REVOLUTIONS.
-Unfortunately, we’ll have to wait until next year for the answers to some of our most burning questions.
-In the meantime, here’s everything we know about THE MATRIX 4 so far.
+We’re incredibly excited for THE MATRIX 4 — officially called THE MATRIX RESURRECTIONS — and we can’t wait to find out how the movie will continue the epic story that seemingly concluded with THE MATRIX REVOLUTIONS.
+Now that the first trailer has launched, here’s everything we know about THE MATRIX RESURRECTIONS so far.
 (Note: Spoilers ahead for the first three MATRIX movies.)

 What's the Title of the New Matrix Movie?